Olentangy Berlin High School

 Olentangy Berlin High School is the fourth, and newest, high school in the Olentangy Local School District.
 It opened on August 5, 2018, starting with the first classes on August 15, 2018, in time for the 2018–2019 school year.

 History

 Near the building site of Olentangy Berlin High School, there was another school named Berlin Township School, which was operational from 1915 to 1973.
 The new school takes its name from the old facility.
 In 2016, a levy was passed to get the funds to build the new school.
 The new school will provide more space for students as the district grows.

 In 2022, Olentangy Berlin was named the "Most Spirited High School in America" by Varsity Brands, and was awarded a check of $25,000 during a pep-rally on August 19.

-Athletics and performing arts

-Olentangy Berlin High School offers a wide range of sports, clubs, and extracurricular activities that support student growth both on and off the field.
-As part of the Ohio Capital Conference, the school competes in numerous varsity sports and hosts strong athletic programs year-round.
-Berlin also has a vibrant arts community, including band, choir, orchestra, and theatre, with performances at major events and award competitions.
-Students can join a variety of clubs focused on academics, leadership, service, culture, and wellness, providing opportunities to explore interests, build skills, and connect with peers.

-Olentangy Berlin High School has seen notable athletic success across several sports in recent years.
-The girls' gymnastics team stands out with five consecutive state qualifications and a remarkable 3rd-place finish at the 2024 OHSAA state meet, marking one of the school's highest athletic achievements.
-Baseball has also risen to prominence, winning its first Division I district title in 2024 and making a strong run in the state tournament.
-Meanwhile, the girls' volleyball team reached a historic milestone by advancing to the Division I state semifinals for the first time in school history.
-Additionally, the football team has consistently performed well, earning multiple division titles in the Ohio Capital Conference and regular playoff appearances.
-These accomplishments highlight Berlin’s growing reputation for excellence in competitive athletics.

-The school is also well known for its marching band, "The Pride of the Bears", a show-style ensemble modeled after Ohio University's "Marching 110."
-Directed by Marching 110 alumnus Michael Reeves, the band performs annually in various parades and exhibitions, including appearances at Ohio University, The Ohio State University, the Circleville Pumpkin Show, Walt Disney World, and the Indianapolis 500.
+The school maintains mottos such as "Claws Up" and "Berlin Pride".